echorashmi/gv6-chrome-extension/TASKS.md

 Task 4:
 - Connect React Frontend to Node Backend
+Blocked: Cannot seem to load local files.
+What is up with that?

 Task 5:
 - On Page load, get the data stored in the database to identify the grouping of values.